frans-johansson/.dotfiles/README.md

 Changes will not be noticeable until you start a new shell, e.g. by running `bash`.

 In case of errors to the tune of *"stowing ... would cause conflicts"*, you probably need to move your existing config files out of your home directory.
+This is likely to happen even on a freshly set up system since a default .bashrc is likely to exist in your home directory.

 ## Requirements
 - A [Nerd Font](https://www.nerdfonts.com/) of your choice